DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Experiments

+\textbf{Pose Codebook } We follow \cite{sundermeyer2018implicit,sundermeyer2019augmented,multiAAE2020} to build for each test object an offline pose codebook with $92232$ reference rotations, that is formed by combining 36 in-plane rotations and 2562 equidistant spherical views sampled via \cite{hinterstoisser2008simultaneous}.

+\textbf{Results } We first report in Tab.~\ref{tab:tless_combined}(a) the accuracy for all test instances with 2D GT bounding boxes.
+We outperform Multipath-AAE \cite{multiAAE2020} by 4\% on average for the novel objects (\textit{i.e.,} Obj 19-30) and 5\% for the trained objects (\textit{i.e.,} Obj 1-18), although Multipath-AAE \cite{multiAAE2020} assigns separate decoders for the 18 training objects and optionally uses the GT mask to eliminate background noise for better performances.
+We also outperform the concurrent work by Nyugen \textit{et al.}~\cite{Nguyen_2022_CVPR}.
+For a more complete evaluation, we further compare with \cite{sundermeyer2018implicit,sundermeyer2019augmented} which train for each of the 30 objects a specific auto-encoder, and find our result still outperforms it by 3\% on the 18 training objects of ours.
+These results show that our disentanglement learning improves the auto-encoder framework and generalizes to objects with different shapes and symmetries (see Sec.~\ref{sec:ablation}, Fig.~\ref{fig:ablation_pose} for detailed analysis).

+We then report in Tab.~\ref{tab:tless_combined}(b) the evaluation under the full 2D detection and pose estimation pipeline, by adopting Mask-RCNN \cite{he2017mask} from \cite{labbe2020cosypose} as the 2D detector and following the single object single instance protocol \cite{hodan2018bop}.
+Our result improves over that of the comparing methods by a significant margin of around 12\%.
+Our qualitative cases are in Fig.~\ref{fig:qualitative_tless} and the per-object recall rates are given in the supplementary.

+\textbf{Instance-Level Estimation} Although we focus on scalable pose estimation for novel test objects, it is possible to apply our framework to an instance-level task where all test objects are given for training.
+We provide such a limit case study in the supplementary, and compare with more instance-level pose estimation methods on the BOP leader board \cite{sundermeyer2018implicit,sundermeyer2019augmented,park2019pix2pose,li2019cdpn,labbe2020cosypose,hodan2020epos}.
+Our approach provides fast yet accurate pose estimations that can be further improved by refinement.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-In this section, we validate our designs of the shape conditioned pose code generation and metric learning for object shapes with ablation tests.
-We use two experimental settings from the last section for demonstration: one is to train our network on the first 18 objects of T-LESS \cite{hodan2017tless}, and the other is to train the network on the combination of 6 categories from CAMERA \cite{NOCS2019}.

-\paragraph{Shape conditioned pose code generation} We first discuss the necessity to generate pose codes conditioned on their shape codes, by separating the shape codes from the pose codebook generation.
-To this end, we modify Eq.~\ref{eq:bt} by replacing the bilinear map $\vb{W}$ with a multi-layer perceptron $\texttt{MLP}$ and using only the HSH encoding as input, \textit{i.e.} $\texttt{MLP}({FC}(\vb*{h}_p))$.
+\textbf{Shape Conditioned Pose Code Generation} We first discuss the necessity to generate shape-dependent pose codes.
+To this end, we separate shape codes from pose codebook generation by replacing the 3rd-order tensor $\vb{W}$ in Eq.~(\ref{eq:bt}) with a multi-layer perceptron $\texttt{MLP}$ that takes only the HSH encoding as input, \textit{i.e.} $\texttt{MLP}({FC}(\vb*{h}_p))$.
 The $\texttt{MLP}$ has four layers of width $[1024, 1024, 1024, 128]$ and thus more trainable weights than $\vb{W}$.
-The mean average precision on REAL275 reported in Tab.~\ref{table:real275_pose_ablation} (2nd, 4th rows) shows that the performance significantly degrades when the shape code is separated from pose code generation, indicating the difficulty of learning independent latent representations of shape and pose.
+The average precision on setting III reported in Tab.~\ref{table:real275_pose_ablation} (2nd, 6th rows) shows that the performance significantly drops when the shape code is separated from pose code generation, indicating the difficulty of learning independent latent representations of shape and pose.